 Television host, award-winning journalist, and philanthropist Tamron Hall takes on the most captivating and thought-provoking issues facing the world every day as the host of The Tamron Hall Show in national syndication.
 For her work in the show’s first season, Tamron received the Daytime Emmy Award for Outstanding Informative Talk Show Host.
 The show was also awarded the prestigious Gracie Award from the Alliance For Women In Media Foundation.

-Hall has gained notoriety as host of Deadline: Crime with Tamron Hall on Investigation Discovery, as the first African American female co-host of NBC’s TODAY and as the anchor for MSNBC’s Live with Tamron Hall.
+She was also the host of Investigation Discovery’s Deadline: Crime with Tamron Hall, where she went beyond the headlines to explore the nature and effect of crime on victims and communities, a subject that is very personal for her.
+Previously, Tamron was the first African American female co-host of TODAY and served as the anchor for MSNBC Live with Tamron Hall.

 A Variety “Power of Women” honoree and an active member of the National Association of Black Journalists, Tamron empowers and inspires audiences with conversations about overcoming obstacles in the workplace and at home; domestic violence, homelessness, and literacy; her storied career; journalism and the media; and much more.